 Participants were significantly more likely to want to create distance between the photographed woman and their partner when the woman shown in the photograph was ovulating.

 The women were not told which women were ovulating and, in all likelihood, they didn’t consciously consider the idea.
 But humans seem to be subconsciously aware of various physical cues that indicate when women are more fertile, as found by several studies.

-“Research across species demonstrates that social perceptions and behaviors do temporarily shift in response to ovulation.”
 “Research across species demonstrates that social perceptions, cognitions, and behaviors do temporarily shift in response to ovulation, and that these shifts may enhance individuals’ reproductive fitness,” write the authors.
 “Similarly, psychological research on humans has demonstrated that (a) women’s perceptions and behaviors shift across their own cycles and (b) men respond to these cyclic shifts.”

 As the tests continued, the psychologists found that women were especially protective when subjects viewed their mate as desirable, and when the woman in the photograph was physically attractive.

 Besides creating physical distance, the authors note that women employ other tactics designed to keep their partners close: “Specifically, women with desirable partners reported that they would show increased sexual interest in their partners after viewing a high-fertility target, regardless of how attractive that target was.”